globalbioticinteractions/globalbioticinteractions.github.io/pensoft/2020-07-13-pensoft-plazi-globi-notes.md

 ### discussion
 1. When to enable automated review and indexing of Pensoft interaction tables?
 2. How to support manual curation of table schemas?
-(GloBI has support for custom table schemas via https://w3c.github.io/csvw/syntax/)
+(GloBI has support for custom table schemas via https://w3c.github.io/csvw/syntax/ , e.g. https://github.com/globalbioticinteractions/ncbi-virus)
 3. How to improve tagging of subject - verb - object of interactions in tables?
 Re-use inline taxon-name tag approach?
 4. Decide on way to provide feedback on indexed Pensoft interaction tables.
 Feedback link?
 Email?
 5. How to properly cite a table?
 How to link straight into a published table?